 If you wish, you can ask us to stop holding and using your information.
 Unless there is a good reason why we need to continue using your information we will immediately delete it from our database.
 You can ask us to amend or delete your information by contacting Tracé Williams by email (email@example.com), by post to Tracé Williams, care of the NPA (Lymington Town Hall, Avenue Road, Lymington, SO41 9ZG), or by phone (01590 646698).
 If you wish, you can ask us to stop processing your information simply by emailing Tracé with the word ‘STOP’ in the subject line of your email.

 Access to your personal information and further guidance

 You have the right to request a copy of the personal information that NFLAS and the NPA hold about you.
-Please address requests to Mrs Jo Murphy at the NPA address above, by phone on 01590 646653, or send an email to firstname.lastname@example.org.
-Mrs Murphy will also be able to give you further guidance on how we handle your information and your information rights.
+Please address requests to Mrs Jo Murphy at the NPA address above, by phone on 01590 646653, or email firstname.lastname@example.org.
+She will also be able to give you further guidance on how we handle your information and your information rights.
 You can also find more information at http://www.newforestnpa.gov.uk/privacyandcookies.

 The technical bit, and how to raise concerns

 The EU General Data Protection Regulation (GDPR) and the UK Data Protection Act 2018 govern how we hold your information.
 You can find out more about the legal basis NFLAS relies on to process your information (Article 6(1) of the GPDR (Legitimate interests)) from Mrs Murphy.
 Other relevant laws include the Freedom of Information Act 2000, the Environmental Information Regulations 2004 and the Privacy and Electronic Communications Regulations (EC Directive) 2003 (which implements EU rules on e-marketing and which are likely to be updated later in 2018).